 One of our goals is to help youth in our community interact with and enjoy Maryland’s waterways.

-In collaboration with the Oyster Recovery Partnership (ORP), we are bringing interactive STEM environmental education programs, called the Oyster Games, to our communities.
+We are bringing interactive STEM environmental education programs, called the Oyster Games, to our communities.
 Regardless of your proximity to the water, ORP has the staff, gear, supplies and knowledge to bring fun and affordable oyster programs to students of all ages.

 These programs share one key objective – Oysters are used to educate students on the Chesapeake Bay, ecosystem and the important role we all play in the Bay’s recovery.